awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-general.md

 ## SAML federation is not working\.
 The user is not authorized to view AppStream 2\.0 applications\.<a name="troubleshooting-13"></a>

 This might happen because the inline policy that is embedded for the SAML 2\.0 federation IAM role does not include permissions to the stack ARN\.
 The IAM role is assumed by the federated user who is accessing an AppStream 2\.0 stack\.
 Edit the role permissions to include the stack ARN\.
-For more information, see [Single Sign\-on Access to AppStream 2\.0 Using SAML 2\.0](external-identity-providers.md) and [Troubleshooting SAML 2\.0 Federation with AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_saml.html) in the *IAM User Guide*\.
+For more information, see [Single Sign\-on Access \(SAML 2\.0\)](external-identity-providers.md) and [Troubleshooting SAML 2\.0 Federation with AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_saml.html) in the *IAM User Guide*\.

 ## After federating from an ADFS portal, my streaming session doesn't start\.
 I am getting the error "Sorry connection went down"\.<a name="troubleshooting-adfs-upn"></a>